Chapter 15

 Let us notice the following verses,

-2 … Notice that when the Holy Spirit told the church to separate Barnabas and Saul for the work God called them to, they were worshipping the Lord and fasting.
+2 … While they were worshipping the Lord and fasting, the Holy Spirit told the church to separate Barnabas and Saul for the work God called them to do.

-For another example to see that the New Testament church fasted let us read what the disciples did and said after God raised Paul from being stoned in Lycaonia.
+For another example to see that the New Testament church fasted let us read what the disciples said and did after God raised Paul from the stoning he received for preaching the Gospel.
 This event is recorded for us in,

 Acts 14:19-23